RedrumKid/ElectroKitty/README.md

 Bug reports should be reported on GitHub or via email.
 If you wish to contribute code to the project do so via a pull request or email me.

-Suggestions on how to further develop the project are welcome, but do not that not everything will be used.
+Suggestions on how to further develop the project are welcome.

 ## Licence